-Our board of directors has established a separately-designated standing audit committee, which is currently comprised of Messrs.
-Barclay and Collins and Dr. Pan.
-Mr. Collins serves as the chairman of the audit committee and our board of directors has also determined that Mr. Collins is an "audit committee financial expert" as defined in applicable SEC rules.
+Our board of directors has established a separately-designated standing audit committee, which is currently comprised solely of Dr. Pan, who serves as both sole member and Chairman.
+In light of the October 2016 resignations from our board of directors, we do not have any current board members who qualify as an "audit committee financial expert," and accordingly, our audit committee no longer has an